phpredis/phpredis/README.markdown

 ## lRem, lRemove
 ##### *Description*
 Removes the first `count` occurences of the value element from the list.
 If count is zero, all the matching elements are removed.
 If count is negative, elements are removed from tail to head.

+**Note**: The argument order is not the same as in the Redis documentation.
+This difference is kept for compatibility reasons.

 ##### *Parameters*
 *key*
 *value*